 where object and index are expressions, is used to access the property with the name computed by the index expression on the given object.
 A bracket notation property access is processed as follows at compile-time:

-If index is a string literal or a numeric literal and object's apparent type has a property with the name given by that literal (converted to its string representation in the case of a numeric literal), the property access is of the type of that property.
+If index is a string literal or a numeric literal and object has an apparent property (section 3.10.1) with the name given by that literal (converted to its string representation in the case of a numeric literal), the property access is of the type of that property.

-Otherwise, if object's apparent type has a numeric index signature and index is of type Any, the Number primitive type, or an enum type, the property access is of the type of that index signature.
+Otherwise, if object has an apparent numeric index signature and index is of type Any, the Number primitive type, or an enum type, the property access is of the type of that index signature.

-Otherwise, if object's apparent type has a string index signature and index is of type Any, the String or Number primitive type, or an enum type, the property access is of the type of that index signature.
+Otherwise, if object has an apparent string index signature and index is of type Any, the String or Number primitive type, or an enum type, the property access is of the type of that index signature.

 Otherwise, if index is of type Any, the String or Number primitive type, or an enum type, the property access is of type Any.